Learn-React-With-Harshi/chapter-01-inception-namaste-react/README.md

-# Learn React With Harshi - Learning through Namaste React Live Course conducted by Akshay Saini
+# `Learn React With Harshi` Series
+   Documenting my learning journey of Namaste React Live Course conducted by Akshay Saini

-## Chapter-01 : Inception
+## Theory Assignment: `Chapter - 01 Ienception`
 All the repositories of this Learn React With Harshi series contains the class notes, coding and theory assignments of Namaste React Live course conducted by *Akshay Saini*.